Skip to main content

 Methodologically, I conduct mixed methods research, including participant observation, interviews, statistical analysis, and spatial quantitative analyses such as network analysis or multiple correspondence analysis.

 I have a background from Copenhagen Business School, where I received my BSc and MSc degrees in International Business and Politics.
-For the winter semester 2024, I am a Visiting Researcher at Stanford University, associated with the SCANCOR program.
+In 2024, I was a Visiting Researcher at Stanford University, associated with SCANCOR.
 Before starting my Ph.D., I was an analyst at the Happiness Research Institute, and I continue to actively follow the wellbeing and post-growth political movement.

-If you would like to know more about me, check out my CV, or send me an e-mail at aga.ioa@cbs.dk.
+If you would like to know more about me, check out my CV, or send me an e-mail @ aga.ioa@cbs.dk.